AbstractLeap/dashing/docs/start.md

 </ItemGroup>
 ```

-Then `dotnet restore` and you're good to carry on.
+Then `dotnet restore` and you're good to carry on (you don't have to do this with the 2.x cli tools).

 ## Your Domain Model